 - 1.1 Accreditation for calibration work is not restricted to high precision instruments.
 It can be obtained for comparatively large measurement uncertainties if this is appropriate for the work being done by the laboratory. - 1.2 This technical note is to be considered in conjunction with the document.
-SAC 01, "Terms and Conditions for Accreditation"; SAC-SINGLAS 002, "Requirements for the Application of ISO/IEC 17025" and "ISO/IEC 17025 General Requirements for the Competence of Testing and Calibration Laboratories".
+SAC 01, "Terms and Conditions for Accreditation"; SAC-SINGLAS 002, "Requirements for the Application of ISO/IEC 17025"; Technical Notes PROF 001, "Policies on Proficiency Testing" and ISO/IEC 17025, "General Requirements for the Competence of Testing and Calibration Laboratories".
 It highlights critical aspects in the area of calibration but is not intended to be a complete checklist.